LostXine/LLaRA/eval/README.md

 - - `d`: Enable object detection using VLM.
 - - `e`: Enable object detection using MaskRCNN.
 - - `o`: Enable oracle object detection.
+- `PROMPT_ID`: Which prompt to use when genearte actions.
+[What's this?](https://github.com/LostXine/LLaRA/blob/abf04533e057ad51d3fd176f14507ef601237412/eval/vima_utils.py#L23-L39)
+-  - -1 (or any negative values) : Randomly selected from 15 options (default)
+-  - from 0 to 14 (inclusive) : Fixed prompt at the index you set (0-index)
+-  - 100 (or any number strictly greater than 14) : The prompt will be omitted
 - `SEED`: Random seed for reproducibility.
 - `NUM_ENV`: Number of episodes per task.
 - `MAX_LENGTH`: Maximum steps per episode; episodes exceeding this limit are marked as failed.